-Sound Meets Sculpture at Stockholm Station City
+Sound meets sculpture at Stockholm City Station

 Station City, Stockholm Transport Hub | Case Studies

-Transforming a metro hub with art and acoustics
+Transforming a metro hub

 Project info